turingschool/try-turing/frontend/css.md

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>
       <div class="try-it">
         <h2>Try It: CSS Classes</h2>
         <p>Go back to your Compliment Generator.
-It's time to get creative!
-Add a class to an element that you have more than one of (like your buttons and/or images) and style them differently from each other.</p>
+Add a class to your instructions paragraph, and style it differently from the compliment paragraphs.</p>
-        <p>Even better, add a class to every one of your HTML elements and style them using the class instead of the element name.</p>
+        <p>Want more practice?
+Add a class to every one of your HTML elements and style them using the class instead of the element name.</p>
       </div>
     </section>
   </div>